x2q/dotbootstrap/_posts/2012-02-18-howto-packet-snifferhttps-router-pcmac.markdown

 ```

-  </li><li> If you're using linux on your PC then you can pipe the raw
-  tcpdump capture into a Wireshark running on the local PC and get
-  live analysis of the data<br />
+If you're using linux on your PC then you can pipe the raw tcpdump capture into a Wireshark running on the local PC and get live analysis of the data

 ```